 What is your earliest memory of horses?

-I’m about 3 years old, walking with my parents in the countryside near where we lived, and I see those ponies in a paddock.
-I remember touching their soft skin on the nostrils, and laughing tremendously as they stick their tongue out to reach my small hand!
-I then wanted to go back and give them carrots everyday after!!
-(Poor parents)
+I’m about three years old, walking with my parents in the countryside near where we lived, and I see those ponies in a paddock.
+I remember touching their soft skin on the nostrils, and laughing tremendously as they stuck their tongue out to reach my small hand!
+I then wanted to go back and give them carrots every day after!!
+(Poor parents.)